Athletic Parent-Athlete Agreement

 Athletic Department Statement of Purpose

-The athletic program at Scotia-Glenville fosters the belief that athletics enhances the education of every student-athlete.
+The athletic program at Scotia-Glenville fosters the belief that athletics enhance the education of every student-athlete.
 The program is designed to provide students with opportunities that challenge them to their individual limits.

 Through athletic participation, the student athlete will develop the discipline, responsibility, sacrifice, sportsmanship and teamwork necessary to be successful.